 Once through the cliff band, enjoy strolling across some tundra for a while, aiming for a saddle just SE of PT.
-13,290. the tundra will give way to fields of rock. gain the NW ridge of the peak and continue to the summit staying on the ridge crest as much as possible and scrambling over large blocks of rock at times.
+13,290.
+The tundra will give way to fields of rock.
+Gain the NW ridge of Tijeras and continue to the summit staying on the ridge crest as much as possible and scrambling over large blocks of rock at times.
+This can reach 3rd class scrambling.
 Getting off to either side of the ridge does not make the going any easier.
 Arrive at the small summit to enjoy the spectacular view that includes the Crestones, Music Mountain and Pico Aislado.

 Return as you came.
 Hopefully you marked the ramp/couloir you came up so you can find it on the way back down.
-But for variety, the ramp/couloir mentioned above at the far SE end of the cliff band can also be used.
+However, for variety, the ramp/couloir mentioned above at the far SE end of the cliff band can also be used.
 We found this ramp to have less snow than the other and hence, a little easier to descend, but just as steep and a little intimidating.
-At the base, we had to leap across a gap between the rock and the snow.
+At the base, we had to leap across a gap between the rock and the snow (bescherung).
 This led to an unplanned glissade and self-arrest.
-If this basin is snow-filled, you can obtain a very nice glissade back down.
+If this basin is snow-filled, you can obtain a very nice glissade back down to the lake.